Using Obituaries for Genealogy

 Local newspapers also have a great deal of information beyond obituaries.
 If your family lived in a small town with a newspaper and you have important dates from the time, like a family wedding, you can find information about them in local newspapers.
 Marriages, school graduations, and military service information can often be found in these newspapers.

 If you are not sure that searching for an obituary is the next best option for your research, consider using the advice feature of this site.
 This will help you pick your next best steps in your research.
-Go to Genealogy Search Advice.
+Go to the Free Search Advisor.